Sondzus/algstat561/README.md

 * [Lecture 10 slides PDF](lecture10-exactTesting.pdf).
 Please note that *there is hands-on work* included in this lecture, although I did not seperate it out as a worksheet!

-> Project topics are to be posted this week based on the input received from students; please stay tuned.
+> Project topics are to be posted this week based on the input received from students; please stay tuned. **pushed to week 7 due to illness.**

 ## Week 7:

+### Day 1: exact tests part 2 [lecture 11 slies PDF](lecture11-exactTesting-part2.pdf)

 > Homework 4 assigned.